-All the kids in this school know way too much about the occult and even figure out the series of recent murders, the last of which opens this film in a lazy rehash of the priest’s death from ‘The Omen’, all form a giant pentagram meant to summon the devil and their high school is the nexus!
+All the students in this school, who already know way too much about the occult, have figured out the mystery before Misa’s arrival!
+The series of recent murders (the last of which opens this film in a lazy rehash of the priest’s death from ‘The Omen’) are all at georgraphical sites which, when connected, form a giant pentagram meant to summon the devil and that their high school is the nexus!

-The skinny boy is apparently handsome, in that androgynous way the Japanese have loved ever since the Heian era, and due to this seems excused for being overly aggressive and shouting at the female characters constantly.
+The skinny boy/tool of the devil is apparently handsome, in that androgynous way the Japanese have loved ever since the Heian era, and due to this seems excused for being overly aggressive and shouting at the female characters constantly.
 This is something I often see in films – as long as a guy is handsome it is acceptable for him to treat women like dirt and not be judged for it.
 Although he is not the protagonist I often see this behaviour in Japanese films set in high schools.

-My favourite moment is when the class are doing a test and the teacher takes the student outside for some frisky time.
+My favourite moment of theirs is when the class are doing a test and the teacher takes the student outside for some frisky time.
 I watched this thinking ‘everyone would notice that and in reality would have been gossiping about the pair long before they became this blatant about it’.
 When will the girl do the test?
 Perhaps hitting sensei’s G-spot gets you an A grade?

-Kuroi’s new best friend (Miho Kanno) walks up to her saying ‘wow you’re so cool’ at the start and hangs around most of the film to basically tell anyone unfamiliar with the manga (i.e. basically all foreigners) that this is the heroine of the story and she is fantastic and so stoic it makes everyone fall in love with her instantly for being so undeniably cool.
+Kuroi’s new best friend (Miho Kanno) walks up to her saying ‘wow you’re so cool’ at the start and hangs around her most of the film to basically tell anyone unfamiliar with the manga (i.e. basically all foreigners but also people with a life in Japan) that this is the heroine of the story and she is so fantastic and so stoic that it makes everyone fall in love with her instantly for being so undeniably cool.
 This goes on for most of the film with her playing the sidekick role overreacting to everything.

 Teenage cult leader-chan has revealed herself and has finalised the ceremony to summon the devil.
 Misa can do nothing to stop it and is unceremoniously turned to ash.
 Yes the hero who didn’t very little just got killed.
 But this is based on a Japanese shonen manga so there will be some insane way she comes back.

 Disaster is avoided without the protagonist actively doing anything.
-Misa gets resurrected by some hair kept in the locket she wears.
-It has been featured earlier in the film but considering what a deus ex-machina it is I omitted mentioning it before so you could get a sense of how out of leftfield this comes.
+If she hadn’t turned up it would have ended up exactly the same way.
+Misa gets resurrected by some hair she kept in the locket she wears.
+It was been featured earlier in the film but considering what a deus ex-machina it was I omitted mentioning it before so you could get a sense of how out of leftfield this comes.

-Review: 90s Japanese film fodder starring a Gravure Idol.
-It’s hilarious in how bad it is.
-Give it a watch just to see how low budget it is.
-The effects for the devil were admittedly the stand out bit where most of the budget must have gone.
-Did I watch this without subtitles?
-Damn right!
-Did I miss any subtleties?
-Well probably the cookie cutter character types and some details that would be forgotten ten minutes later but this is as generic as it gets so no, no, I didn’t.
-If anything it improved the experience – especially when I made it move at double the speed.
-I had known for this for two decades and never got arouns to watching it.
-It was amusing but low budget, as many Japanese films tend to be as they are more of a ‘television series’ kind of audience, so go in expecting little and you will enjoy.
-Go in expecting something with the budget of an American film and you will be disappointed.
-Remember this was based on an old manga and everything will be okay.
+I had known of this film’s existance for two decades and never got around to watching it.
+It was amusing but low budget, as many Japanese films tend to be as they are more of a ‘television series’ watching kind of nation.
+Go in expecting little of the film and you will enjoy.
+Go in expecting something with the budget of an American film and you will be sorely disappointed.
+Just remember this was based on an old manga which inevitably was popular during the 1970s occult fad Japan had during that decade and everything will be okay.